-FSANZ acknowledges that the use of intense sweeteners within VLED has been previously discussed within P242 and the permission is now commonly used internationally.
+FSANZ acknowledges that the use of intense sweeteners within VLED has been previously discussed within Proposal P242 - Foods for Special Medical Purposes (P242) and that the permission is now commonly used internationally.
 Due to the prescriptive composition and limited energy content of VLED, FSANZ considers the addition of steviol glycosides as an alternative to existing intense sweeteners is favourable from both a composition and consumer compliance viewpoint.
 The addition of steviol glycosides will allow manufacturers to achieve the desired flavour and level of sweetness without additional sugar.
 In practice this would allow for better utilisation of the prescriptive composition, for example increased content of essential nutrients and decreased sugar content.
 In addition, consumer compliance to VLED total diet replacement plans are typically low and generally do not extend beyond two to three weeks.
 Improved palatability of the products could aid compliance and in turn benefit clinical results.

 VLED are specifically formulated to satisfy the nutrient requirements of people when used as the sole source of nutrition in the dietary management of overweight and obesity.
-The regulation for VLED notes that these foods are not recommended for pregnant, nursing or lactating women or use by infants, children, adolescents and elderly, other than under medical supervision.
+VLED are required to contain a label statement to the effect that VLED are not recommended for pregnant, nursing or lactating women or use by infants, children, adolescents and elderly, other than under medical supervision.
 In addition, the only products that can provide sole source of nutrition to infants are infant formula products.
 This is captured by the definitions in Standard 1.1.2.
-Because of this the draft variation does not require an additional condition statement against the MPL for VLED
+Because of this the approved draft variation does not require an additional condition statement listed in column four of schedule 15--5 (regarding use by infants) against the MPL for VLED.